infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 >Thus, to conclude do NOT read too much into the official themes docs e.g. as the only or "right" way to design a theme.
 Just (continue to) use "classic" themes - there are hundreds to learn from and once you have mastered "classic" themes you can "graduate" to the master class, that is, using gem-packaged themes.
 -[github.com/planetjekyll/awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes)

 I understand what they're saying, but I feel kind of the opposite.
-I got used to pages, first with the theme chooser, then with gem-based (offering more configurability, but keeping configuration files I don't need or understand out of sight untill needed.)
+I used the theme chooser and remote\gem themes to begin learning.
 Then again, I didn't really understand my options when I started.

-These classic themes are just files and folders, everything where you can see it.
-I don't know if that's what I would have chosen when I first started.. but it's definitely what I need now.
+These classic themes are just files and folders, everything where you can see it (and should be forkable to create working websites)

 According to planetjekyll, these are all "classic" themes: [https://drjekyllthemes.github.io](https://drjekyllthemes.github.io)

-Upon further thought, I'll say that its helpful to use the Gem-based themes, because you can build them locally and the ability to build and run the site locally for testing is very helpful.
-In fact, building locally is likely to give you more detailed information than when GitHub e-mails you an occasionally directionless notice of build-failure.

 * [Using A Static Site Generator other than Jekyll](https://help.github.com/en/articles/using-a-static-site-generator-other-than-jekyll)